Your Brand Name

 Is llms.txt a recognized web standard or just a proposal?

 Honesty matters here. llms.txt is a new web standard in the sense that it has been widely discussed, rapidly adopted by developers and seo practitioners, and supported by multiple seo plugins and cms platforms.
 However, it remains a proposed standard rather than an officially ratified protocol backed by organizations like the W3C or IETF.
-As of 2026, the official llms.txt specification is maintained by its original proposer and continues to attract industry support.
+As of July 2026, the official llms.txt specification is maintained by its original proposer and continues to attract industry support, with thousands of sites publishing the file.

 Major ai platforms have not publicly confirmed that they use llms.txt as an active input for their retrieval systems.
-Google has stated that its AI Overviews rely primarily on traditional seo signals.
+Google has stated that its AI Overviews rely primarily on traditional seo signals and, as of July 2026, does not officially use llms.txt.
 OpenAI recommends allowing its crawlers in robots.txt but has not explicitly confirmed llms.txt support.
-That said, the absence of official confirmation does not mean the file has no value.
+At the same time, server logs across the industry show that many ai crawlers do request and read the file when it exists.
+The absence of official confirmation does not mean the file has no value.
 Adding llms.txt is a low-effort, zero-risk action that positions your site favorably as ai search adoption continues to grow.

 The key argument for adding llms.txt now is future-proofing.
 The llms.txt standard is gaining momentum in the seo and developer community.
 Brands that have implemented llms.txt early are preparing for a scenario where ai platforms begin relying on this file systematically, just as they once came to rely on sitemap.xml for traditional indexing.